victoryang1/DAT-BOS-16/lessons/lesson-07/readme.md

 Use similar code from above, but now:

 1. Introduce cross validation into the grid search.
 This is accessible from the `cv` argument.
-2. Addto the param_grid dictionary fit_intercept = True and False.
+2. Add to the param_grid dictionary fit_intercept = True and False.
 3. Re-investigate the best score, best estimator, and grid scores attributes as a result of the grid search.

 ***